 Operational knowledge of VFX, Video editing, and creation software

-Students with a passion for lighting, cinematography, and photography may find becoming a Cinematographer an exciting career option to pursue and excel.
+Students passionate about lighting, cinematography, and photography may find Cinematographer an exciting career option.

 Here is what you need to become one:

-Step 1: After completing Senior Secondary Education, students can study bachelor's or diploma courses in cinematography, filmmaking, or photography.
-These courses familiarise the film industry and essential cinematography components such as camera composition, filmmaking, visual effects, film technologies, and more.
+After completing Senior Secondary Education, students can study a bachelor or diploma course in cinematography, filmmaking, or photography.
+It gives them knowledge of the film industry and essential cinematography components.

 With this course, you get a good understanding of the principles of film production technology and gain industry-relevant experience in the operation of equipment and industry-relevant production processes.

-6. How To Become A Film Director In Australia?
+6. Steps To Become A Film Director In Australia

 So, to gain experience, you can start working as a Production Assistant or in other assistant-level roles for directors, film editors, and cinematographers, giving exposure to what a director does.